agodemar/FlightMechanics4Pilots/docs/_mypages/0000i_pitching-moment.md

 \label{eq:Wing:CM:G:E}
 $$

-The above two constants are known by the designers once the geometry of the wing and the center of gravity position are known.
+The above two constants are known by the designers, for a given flight condition, once the geometry of the wing and the center of gravity position are known.

 The above discussed concepts are complemented by the figure below.